georgebrock/git-browse/README.md

 Exit with <kbd>q</kbd>, or exit and pass the currently selected commit to `git show` with <kbd>s</kbd>.

-Run `git browse --help` to see a full list of commands.
+Run `git browse -h` to see a full list of commands.

 ## Disclaimer